joecarterr/joecarterr/README.md

 Hey there 👋,
-I'm a very new programmer who has almost always been highly interetse di programming/ computers just never really fully committed to doing it.
+I'm a very new programmer who has almost always been highly interetsed programming just never really fully committed to doing it.
-I'm going to be using this GitHub account in order to see others programs mainly and to help me improve overall.

 - 👀 I’ve almost always been interested in Software Engineering and Automation of tech.
 - 🌱 I’m currently learning Python aswell as a little Java